-Our three-headed approach, reflecting the ancient Roman god Janus, allows us to understand in more detail the impact of co-supervision on doctoral education.
-The head of complementarity shows how synergistic potential, distributed expertise, and balanced power relations encompass current movements in interdisciplinary research.
-The head of contradiction exposes fundamental conflicts between established authority structures and informal dynamics, and differences in research methods and support requirements that highlight the ongoing difficulties faced when operating within conventional frameworks of care.
+Our three-headed approach, reflecting the ancient Roman god Janus, enables us to gain a deeper understanding of the impact of co-supervision on doctoral education.
+The head of complementarity illustrates how synergistic potential, distributed expertise, and balanced power relations encompass current movements in interdisciplinary research.
+The head of contradiction exposes fundamental conflicts between established authority structures and informal dynamics, as well as differences in research methods and support requirements, highlighting the ongoing difficulties faced when operating within conventional frameworks of care.
 The conundrum head reveals the creative potential of these apparent contradictions by suggesting innovative methods to transform tensions into opportunities for growth.

-Adopting this three-headed perspective makes apparent problems the basis for innovative solutions.
-Several perspectives show that innovation in supervision practice arises from generative tensions caused by balancing distributed authority, managing the flow of communication, integrating diverse perspectives, and encouraging student independence.
+Adopting this three-headed perspective makes the apparent problems the basis for innovative solutions.
+Several perspectives suggest that innovation in supervision practice stems from generative tensions arising from the need to balance distributed authority, manage the flow of communication, integrate diverse perspectives, and foster student independence.
 Undoubtedly, the success of future co-supervision depends on the ability to integrate multiple perspectives rather than prioritising a single viewpoint.
 Supervisors and students should actively collaborate to develop spaces where multiple perspectives can be effectively shared.
 The complexity and interdisciplinary nature of modern research make a three-headed vision more important than ever.